 A child shall not be deprived of food, isolated, subjected to corporal punishment or abusive physical exercise as a means of punishment either by staff or by another child.
-A child shall not be disciplined for failing to eat, sleep, or for soiling himself/ herself.
+A child shall not be disciplined for failing to eat, sleep or for soiling himself/ herself.
 A child who is experiencing difficulties with separation and/or adjustment, whose behavioral issues require more than a reasonable amount of the teacher's time/attention, will be brought to the attention of the child's parents and the program director.
 A plan for helping the child adjust will be established and communicated to the parent and child by the program director.

-Children requiring discipline shall initially be taken aside by the group leader and told why the negative actions may jeopardize the group's safety or effectiveness.
+Children requiring discipline shall initially be taken aside by the group leader to redirect and take a break.
 The group leader then decides if the child's continued participation in the activity is in the best interest of the group.
 If needed, a child shall be separated from the group for a period of time under the supervision of the staff member to regain control, think about their actions, or take a break.
 Repeated cases or situations deemed more serious by the group leader shall be brought to the attention of the program director.
 The director will determine if parental involvement, removal from the group, or expulsion from the program are warranted.